authorityab/OpalMind/packages/api/docs/sample-responses.md

 These examples assume the service is running locally on `http://localhost:4000` with a valid bearer token injected via `OPAL_BEARER_TOKEN`.

+> **Delta metadata** — Every tool response now includes a `comparisons` map describing the previous-period baseline, percentage change, absolute delta, and direction indicator for each numeric metric.
+Array responses attach the same object to each row.
+The examples below highlight the new metadata.

 ## GetKeyNumbers

 **Request**